hassan-pmp/pmp/til.md

 # Topics for Learning
 ---
+# 012.01.2023 Gantt Chart: Resources
+- People
+- Money
+- Space
+- Equipment
+- Time
+- Goodwill
+# 012.01.2023 Gantt Chart: Strategic way
+- Program management say the Program Managers deal with the **WHY** while Project Managers tend to to deal with the **HOW**.
+- Link to the how and why is the idea that projects are intersted in **OUTPUTS** we made the road on time and on budget while programs are more interested in **OUTCOMES**.
 # 01.01.2023 Gantt Chart: Coloring in
 - Proportional Colouring: where if you've done half a taskyou color in half of it.
 - Colour in when complete : until whole task is done.